Click here for the Department of Education link to the Primary School's Sports Funding page.

 • Increased participating in competitive sport.

+Due to school closure relating to the Coronavirus pandemic, a number of actions and priorities from our 2019/2020 plan have been carried forward into this academic year.
 An evaluation of our spending for 2017/2018 can be found here: 2018 Evaluated Sports Premium Strategy